Vivek-Cheva/Apka-Pharma/README.md

 # Apka-Pharma
-# Pharma Management System

 ## Overview

-The Pharma Management System is a Django-based web application designed to streamline pharmaceutical inventory management and medicine recommendation processes.
+Apka-Pharma is a Django-based web application designed to streamline pharmaceutical inventory management and medicine recommendation processes.
 It offers functionalities for managing medicine stock, capturing symptoms, and recommending medicines based on input symptoms.

 ## Features